ilman01/Unreal-Geometry-Map/README.md

 - **Unsmooth teleportation** - Java already has some flickering, but on Bedrock, teleportation is even less seamless.

 ### **Why Did ilman01 Port This?**
-ilman01 ported this map as a nostalgia project, inspired by their childhood obsession with the original **Unreal Geometry Map**.
+ilman01 ported this map as a passion project, inspired by their childhood obsession with the original **Unreal Geometry Map**.
 Wanting to relive the experience and make it accessible to modern **Minecraft Java Edition** players, they recreated the map using command blocks, removing the need for mods.
-While the port is not completely smooth due to teleportation quirks, it still captures the mind-bending mechanics that made the original so special.
+While teleportation flickering exists in vanilla, **using the Sodium mod eliminates this issue**, making the experience much smoother!

 ### **Access the Ported Version**
 The ported version of the **Unreal Geometry Map** is available in this repository.
 Make sure to check the repo files to download and play the map!

-For the best experience, play this port on **Minecraft Java Edition** version **1.20.1** and above!
+For the best experience, play this port on **Minecraft Java Edition** version **1.20.1** and above with **Sodium**!